kevR27/SV-PIPELINE/README.md

 Important:

 > The HPO layer represents gene-associated phenotype evidence.
-It is not a prediction of the individual patient's actual phenotype.
+It is not a prediction of the individual patient's actual phenotype,but from here, it will be possible to infer possible clinical diagnosis

 ## Step 4 — Candidate ranking